 Wine

-The second thing to mention is that Wine is an acronym for "Wine is not an emulator".
+If you want to use Wine, remember that it is an acronym for “Wine is not an emulator.”
 So why include it here?
-Because it does the same thing as an emulator: allows you to run Windows apps on your Mac.
+Because it does the same thing as an emulator — it allows you to run Windows apps on your Mac.
 However, it doesn’t run Windows itself, so you don’t need a Windows license to use or install Windows on it.
-Like Virtual Box, Wine is free to download but you’ll need to do your own research to get the help and support you need.
+Like VirtualBox, Wine is free to download, but you’ll need to do your own research to get the help and support you need.

 Advantage: Doesn’t require a Windows license and works as a Windows app.

-Crossover for Mac
+CrossOver for Mac

 CrossOver is a version of Wine made by CodeWeavers.
 It’s not free, but it has been tested to ensure compatibility with a wide range of Windows apps.